-11 Find out where your nearest Hub is on our website getprepared.nz/Hubs Hubs contain a basic start-up kit consisting of stationery, an AM/FM radio, maps, and a Civil Defence twoway radio that allows communication with your local council's Emergency Operations Centre.
+Hubs contain a basic start-up kit consisting of stationery, maps, and two-way communication with your local council's

+| Emergency Operations Centre.

 There are no additional stocks of emergency supplies at Hubs.

-Attend a Hub Exercise in your suburb and find out how you can help your community in an emergency.
+Attend an Emergency Response Practice in your suburb and find out how you can help your community in an emergency.

-Check out getprepared.nz/ events to find out the next event in your suburb
+Check out wremo.nz/events to find out the next event in your suburb